chrismd2/takehome_web_be/README.md

 _TODO: Give us a rough estimate of the time you spent working on the test.
 If you spent time learning in order to do this project please feel free to let us know that too.
 This makes sure that we are evaluating your work fairly and in context.
 It also gives us the opportunity to learn and adjust our process if needed._
 Development   - 8 hr 55 min
 Documentation - 1 hr 0 min
-Testing Dev   - H hr M min
+Testing Dev   - 6 hr 00 min
-Research      - H hr 50 min
+Research      - 2 hr 30 min

 Learned skills
 - Uploading files via curl using multipart
 - Openning files recieved via multipart
+- Test driven development
+- Using testing features provided by Elixir & Phoenix

 ### Assumptions